siobhanlgorman/knits-and-pieces/README.md

 #### 3. Create the Database

-* Install psycopg2 and djdatabase in the workspace and add to requirements.txt
+* Install psycopg2 and djdatabase in the workspace with the command  `pip3 install dj_database_url psycopg2` and add to requirements.txt
 * In the Heroku dashboard click on the Resources tab
 * Scroll down to Add-Ons, search for and select 'Heroku Postgres'
 * In the Settings tab, scroll down to 'Reveal Config Vars' and copy the text in the box beside DATABASE_URL.